• Menu

 Bacalar

-At the time of writing, this town is just developed enough to offer amazing restaurants and accommodation but not so known that you get the crowds of tourists.
+At the time of writing, this town is just developed enough to offer excellent restaurants and accommodation but not so known that you get the crowds of tourists.
 You have to come to see the Laguna de los 7 Colores.
 It’s the lagoon made famous on Instagram for having 7 sparkling shades of blue and green.
-Laguna de Bacalar is so beautiful, when you first witness it for the first time, you will think it’s fake.
-I could go on and on about this town but it would be easier to read My Guide to Bacalar, filled with things to do, places to stay in Bacalar, food, and more.
+Laguna de Bacalar is so beautiful that when you first witness it for the first time, you will think it’s fake.
+I could go on and on about this town, but it would be easier to read My Guide to Bacalar, which is filled with things to do, places to stay in Bacalar, food, and more.

-If you’re into camping I highly suggest staying at my favourite spot El Encanto.
+If you’re into camping, I highly suggest staying at my favourite spot, El Encanto.
 It is magical and offers the most serene spot to enjoy the lagoon.
-You can grab some meat and veg and have yourself a little barbeque or rent a kayak and enjoy the calm waters.
+You can grab some meat and vegetables and have a little barbeque, or rent a kayak and enjoy the calm waters.

 What makes Bacalar so remarkable is how undeveloped it is.
-For having such an exquisite lagoon to experience there isn’t that much tourism.
-However, this can easily change within a few years times.
+For having such an exquisite lagoon to experience, there isn’t that much tourism.
+However, this can quickly change within a few years times.
 Even as we walked around the quiet streets, we saw more and more construction building new apartments and hotels along the lagoon and close to it.
 But for now, it remains to have a small-town feel where all the locals are trying to help everyone out.
-Whether it’s helping you to enjoy the best of the lagoon or recommending some amazing little restaurant, they help bring endless magic.
+Whether it’s helping you to enjoy the best of the lagoon or recommending some fantastic little restaurant, they help bring endless magic.
 This little town left a strong mark on me.
-It’s one of the most beautifully quaint places I have ever been to.
+It’s one of the most beautifully quaint places I have ever visited.

 Chetumal